 - All cruise ships have a state of the art gym.
 I have found that it is least busy later in the evening and during meal times.

 - Join in a morning walk, a yoga class on deck or a spin class.
 The various classes offered onboard and the time will be in the ships daily newsletter.
 This is also the perfect way to meet some fellow cruisers.

 - Book a spa appointment.

 Just One Tip: Most cruise lines offer specials for the spa and stores if purchased on the day of boarding

 - Choose healthy, low carb foods.
 With all of the food options that you will find on a ship, this should be easy to do.
 Note to Self: it is okay to indulge on occasion.

+These are just a few ways to help you stay healthy on your cruise and not to get sick.
 Unfortunately, not everybody onboard is consciences when it comes to staying healthy and there will be the occasional outbreak of sickness on the ship.
 Depending on the severity, all passengers may be quarantined to their staterooms.
 If this occurs, the next set of passengers to board the ship will be delayed, as the crew disinfects the cruise ship.
 Boarding will not commence until this has been complete.

 STAY TUNE FOR MORE CRUISING TIPS!